-After a crossing that might take days, weeks or even months, listening to the voice of a close and dear relative is an encouragement to the migrant, even if he or she is hundreds or thousands of miles away.
+After a journey lasting several days, weeks or even months, hearing the voice of a close relative, a loved one, is a great encouragement, even if that voice is hundreds or thousands of miles away.

-In July 2018, the ICRC implemented the Restoring Family Links (RFL) program in the border city of Pacaraima, in the North of Brazil.
-Since September, besides offering the service in three venues in the city, a unit was established in Boa Vista, capital of the State of Roraima, where the ICRC also opened an office.
+In July 2018, the ICRC began implementing the Restoring Family Links (RFL) programme in three service stations located in the border city of Pacaraima, in northern Brazil.
+Additionally, in September another station was set up in Boa Vista, capital of the State of Roraima, where an ICRC office was also opened.

-"Many migrants arrive in Brazil without telephones, lines or data service for international calls or contact", explains Fernando Fornaris, head of the ICRC's office in Boa Vista.
+"Many migrants arrive in Brazil with no mobile phones or with no international roaming services", explains Fernando Fornaris, head of the ICRC office in Boa Vista.

 The service includes free 3 minute phone calls, as well as acces to internet for Facebook or Whatsapp and power supply for phone charging.
 Overall, more than 442 thousand services of phone calls, internet access and battery charging were used by migrants so far.

 The service began to benefit more people since services were expanded in August 2019, in addition to being more accessible to migrants.
 In all, there are 17 service centers in Roraima:

 Boa Vista: Monday to Friday from 9am to 5pm.